abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Fundamental theorem of Finite Abelian groups
 ---

-Products provide one way to to create non-cyclic abelian groups - by creating a product of two or more cyclic groups.
+Products provide one way to create non-cyclic abelian groups - by creating a product of two or more cyclic groups.
 The fundamental theory of finite abelian groups is a result that tells us that *this is the only way* to produce non-cyclic abelian groups i.e.

 > All abelian groups are either cyclic or products of cyclic groups.